 Get careers advice

-You can contact a careers adviser or make an appointment to see an adviser at Leicester College by telephone (0116 224 2240), email or by dropping into Student Services.
+You don’t have to be a student to speak to our careers advisors and the service is offered to people of all ages, from those still at school to adults who are looking to change career or get back into education.
+You can contact a careers advisor or make an appointment to see an adviser at Leicester College by telephone (0116 224 2240), email or by dropping into Student Services.
 If you have a general query you can email us and we will respond to you directly.

-Appointments are available weekdays between 9am and 3pm, and last between 30 minutes and 1 hour.
+Appointments are available on weekdays between 9am and 3pm, and last between 30 minutes and 1 hour.

 Our Student Services and Information Centre is a Matrix-accredited service.
 The standard is the unique quality framework for the effective delivery of information, advice and guidance.